darktable-org/dtdocs/content/module-reference/utility-modules/darkroom/color-assessment.md

 The size of the grey and white border and the relative size of the white frame may be adjusted by right-clicking ![bulb-icon](./color-assessment/bulb-icon.png#icon) , which will bring up a control panel with two slider controls:

-- _Total border width relative to screen_: decreasing this slider will reduce the size of the combined grey and white border and will enlarge the size of the image.
+total border width relative to screen
+: decreasing this slider will reduce the size of the combined grey and white border and will enlarge the size of the image.
 Increasing this control has the opposite effect.

+white border ratio
-- _White border ratio_: Increasing this slider will enlarge the size of the white border and will maintain the image size, while decreasing the control will have the opposite effect.
+: Increasing this slider will enlarge the size of the white border and will maintain the image size, while decreasing the control will have the opposite effect.

 Double-clicking each slider restores the controls to their default values